-In response to this question, experts from the Science and Technology Committee of the “4/4 Initiative” published a book entitled “Increase Soil Carbon Storage to Realize Paris Climate Commitment” on December 3, 2018 (Put More).
-Carbon in Soils to Meet Paris Climate Pledges, an article calling on countries to take action to increase soil carbon stocks in response to global climate change and food security issues:
+Carbon in Soils to Meet Paris Climate Pledges, an article calling on countries need to increase soil carbon stocks in response to climate change and food security issues:

-- Prevent soil carbon loss by protecting peatlands, managing forests sustainably, limiting grazing, and applying green manure.
+- Prevent soil carbon loss by protecting peatlands, managing forests, limiting grazing, and applying green manure.

-- Increase soil carbon storage by planting nitrogen-fixing plants, reducing fertilizer application, adding crop residues or manure.
+- Planting nitrogen-fixing plants, reducing fertilizer, adding crop residues or manure.

-- Scientific monitoring, tracking reports, assessment and verification of the impact of interventions.
+- Monitoring, Tracking reports, Assessment, and verification of the impact of interventions.

-- Using advanced instruments such as portable infrared spectrometers and satellite images, using self-designed automatic programs and algorithms to monitor soil carbon storage changes more quickly and accurately.
+- Using advanced instruments such as portable infrared spectrometers, satellite images & using automatic programs to monitor carbon storage changes.

-- Through publicity and education, raise public awareness of the importance of soil organic carbon and encourage public participation in actions to improve soil organic carbon storage capacity.
+- Increasing public awareness as well as encourage the public to improve soil organic carbon storage capacity.

-- Promote the implementation of relevant actions by integrating soil carbon into carbon tax or carbon emissions trading system, distributing soil health cards to farmers, and creating global investment funds to promote the improvement of soil carbon storage.
+- Promote actions by integrating soil carbon into carbon tax or carbon emissions trading system, distributing soil health cards to farmers, and then creating global investment funds to promote the improvement of it.

-- The “Thousands of Thousand Initiatives” is an action plan launched in France at the COP21 Paris Climate Summit in 2015 to “enhance soil carbon content by 4% per year”, aiming to increase soil organic matter content and carbon through local agricultural practices.
+The “Thousands of Thousand Initiatives” is an action plan launched at the COP21 Paris Climate Summit in 2015 to “Enhance soil carbon content by 4% per year”.
 Sequestration to play a key role in agricultural soils in climate change and food security.